Intellectual Property Policy #115

 3. Accepting assignments of rights to UNCSA from an author, creator or owner of a work.

-4. In conjunction with the Chief Financial Officer and General Counsel:
+4. In conjunction with the Vice Chancellor for Finance and Administration and General Counsel:

 a. overseeing the transfer, shared ownership, and/or commercialization terms of copyrighted works;